About the Rural Water Futures program

 In November 2017, the Murray-Darling Basin Authority Water Compliance Review (MDBA Review) delivered an independent basin-wide strategic review into compliance.

 Both reviews were carefully considered in conjunction with Queensland’s obligations under the Murray-Darling Basin Compliance Compact.

 The Queensland Government accepted, or accepted in principle, the majority of the recommendations of the independent audit and in July 2018 published the Queensland Government response (PDF, 507.6KB).

 While the Murray-Darling Basin catchments are a priority area, the Queensland Government's response commits to improving rural water management across the state.

-The Rural Water Management Program also addresses commitments made under the National Water Initiative.
+The Rural Water Futures program also addresses commitments made under the National Water Initiative.

 Projects and timelines

-The following tables provide an overview of key Rural Water Management Program projects and indicative timelines.
+The following tables provide an overview of key Rural Water Futures program projects and indicative timelines.

 Strengthened water measurement